Skip to content

 The installation of pipes and funnels has been delighting visitors since 1999

-The three artists Annette Paul, Christoph Roßner, and André Tempel created it back then.
-TRAVELBOOK reached Anette Paul “in the midst of preparations for an installation,” as she writes via email.
+The three artists Annette Paul, Christoph Roßner, and André Tempel created it.
+TRAVELBOOK reached Anette Paul “in the midst of preparations for an installation,” as she writes in an email.
 Nevertheless, she takes the time to explain the significance of her sound artwork.
 The inspiration came to them during a trip to the Russian city of St. Petersburg.
-“We were impressed by the thick rain pipes we discovered there in the winter of 1996.”
+“We were impressed by the large rain pipes we discovered there in the winter of 1996.”
 These pipes produce a unique sound when it rains.

 “Almost Like a Landmark”